apning/iclr-blogposts-2026-vis-llm-latent-geo/_posts/2026-04-27-vis-llm-latent-geometry.md

 On the other hand, the LLaMa model we use employs a specific form of functional positional encoding called Rotary Positional Encodings (RoPE).
 Rather than adding fixed position vectors, RoPE applies a position-dependent rotation to query and key vectors within each attention head.
 This rotation encodes relative position information directly into the attention mechanism, allowing the model to generalize more effectively to longer sequences.
 Conceptually, RoPE embeds position in the geometry of relationships between tokens, rather than as an explicit positional vector.

-This distinction serves as the key motivation behind _Effects of Sequence Position_ experiments in the [Effects of Sequence Position](#effects-of-sequence-position) section and _Repeating Token Experiments_ in the [Repeating Token Experiment](#repeating-token-experiment) section.
+This distinction serves as the key motivation behind _Effects of Sequence Position_ experiments in the [Effects of Sequence Position](#effects-of-sequence-position) section.

 ## Methodology